KCEvers/sdbuildR/README.md

 remotes::install_github("KCEvers/sdbuildR")
 ```

-sdbuildR uses Julia as its primary backend, with limited R-based
+sdbuildR offers two simulation engines: R and Julia.
+If you would like
-simulation support.
-To enable full functionality, install Julia and
+to use units and delay functions, you will need to set up the Julia
-required packages via JuliaCall.
-Run `sdbuildR_setup()` to configure
+environment.
+Run `sdbuildR_setup()` to install Julia and required
-Julia (initial setup may take 5–15 minutes):
+packages (initial setup may take 5–15 minutes):

 ``` r
 sdbuildR::sdbuildR_setup()